kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

         prefix: false
 ```

-## Summing up Kestra and Sentry.io Integration
+## Summing up Kestra and Sentry Integration

 After you’ve tried the examples above in your own environment, you’ll see how easy it is for business or technical users to add Sentry.io monitoring and alerting.
-From dev to production, whatever the size of your shop, Kestra and Sentry makes it easy not just to create issues from workflows, successes or failures, but tracking them throughout any of your issues’ lifecycle stages.
-Together, Kestra and Sentry are fully capable of delivering enterprise class workflow automation and end-to-end observability.
+From dev to production, whatever the size of your shop, Kestra and Sentry help create issues from workflows, successes or failures, but tracking them throughout any of your issues’ lifecycle stages.
+Together, Kestra and Sentry are fully capable of delivering enterprise-grade workflow automation and end-to-end observability.

-Kestra provides dashboards and metrics directly in the User Interface, as well as a number of other monitoring solutions that you can read about here: [Alerting & Monitoring](https://kestra.io/docs/administrator-guide/monitoring) or in our [Notification Blueprints](https://kestra.io/blueprints?page=1&size=24&tags=17).
+Kestra provides dashboards and metrics directly in the UI, as well as a number of other monitoring solutions that you can read about here: [Alerting & Monitoring](https://kestra.io/docs/administrator-guide/monitoring) or in our [Notification Blueprints](https://kestra.io/blueprints?page=1&size=24&tags=17).

 If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).